• Medicine

 MD vs. DO: Salary and career outlook

 In general, DOs tend to pursue primary care specialties more often than MDs.
-According to the American Medical Association (AMA), nearly 57 percent of DOs were practicing in primary care specialties in 2019 compared to less than 30 percent of MDs.
-That said, both types of physicians can be found practicing in every medical specialty.
+According to the American Medical Association (AMA), approximately 57% of practicing DOs work in primary care, compared with about one-quarter of MDs.
+That said, both MDs and DOs practice in every medical specialty, from family medicine and pediatrics to surgery, radiology, anesthesiology, and emergency medicine.

 What degree path should you follow?

-You are now equipped with some important information to help you decide between MD versus DO programs, but Dr. Stueben has one more word of wisdom.
-“For those deciding between MD or DO programs, I’d apply to both and base your decision not on the degree, but on all the other factors that go into choosing a school,” he advises.
+You are now equipped with some important information to help you decide between MD versus DO programs, but Dr. Stueben advises, “For those deciding between MD or DO programs, I’d apply to both and base your decision not on the degree, but on all the other factors that go into choosing a school.”

 Related Articles